 Over recent years, compliance and risk management has been an increasingly prominent and ever-evolving issue for law firms.
-(1 Oct 2019)
+(11 November 2020)

 Financial compliance requires a similar approach – not just in terms of protecting client assets but also the requirements of HMRC and Companies House.
-While day-to-day tasks may be delegated to the finance team and accountants, the firm's partnership (or directors) retain ultimate responsibility.
+While day-to-day tasks may be delegated to the finance team and accountants, the firm's partnership (or directors/members) retain ultimate responsibility.

 A useful starting point is to involve people across the organisation in identifying the risks it faces and the best approach to mitigating them.
 Particular areas of concern may include data protection and GDPR, regulations around money laundering and bribery, the ever-present threats of cybercrime and the potential challenges of Brexit.

 Over the coming months, we'll be adding expert views on the key compliance issues you need to be aware of.
 We hope you find the site useful – join us on Twitterand LinkedIn to keep up to date as new content is added.